Perseus333/daedalus-keyboard/docs/build-guide.md

 This section just describes how to get the firmware up and running.
 If you're interested in modifying it refer to the firmware repository: [zmk-keyboards-daedalus](https://github.com/Perseus333/zmk-keyboards-daedalus/tree/master).

 1. Start charging the modules with a USB-C power cable by connecting it to the Nice!Nano.
-2. Download the firmware from the `firmware.zip` in the [latest release](https://github.com/Perseus333/daedalus-keyboard/releases/latest)
+2. Download the firmware from the `FIRMWARE.zip` in the [latest release](https://github.com/Perseus333/daedalus-keyboard/releases/latest)
 3. Extract its contents to an accessible directory, you should see a right and left file.
 4. On the keyboard side that has battery, or is charging (you should see an orange light, if it's the left side, you should look below the controller) double press the small reset button right next to it.
 You should see a blue light from another LED start flashing.
 If it doesn't light up, try again with different tempos.
 5. The blue light indicates that the bootloader mode is on.
 Connect a USB-C cable THAT CAN TRANSFER DATA (some charging cables can't) between your computer and the Nice!Nano.